-Whether you are interested in a cosmetic makeover, a full mouth rehabilitation or simply in search of a new dental practice to call home, when making decisions regarding your oral care it is important to be as well informed as possible.
+Whether you are interested in a cosmetic makeover, in need of extensive dental rehabilitation or simply in search of a new dental practice to call home, when making decisions regarding your oral care it is important to be as well informed as possible.

 As an integral part of his practice philosophy, Dr. Sami builds strong relationships with his patients and believes in educating patients about all their options so they can make well-informed decisions about their dental care.
 We have created this page to provide short answers to some of our most frequently asked questions by actual patients of Gold Coast Smiles.
 If you require further information, or can’t find an answer to one of your specific concerns, please don’t hesitate to give us a call to discuss things further or to set up a consultation with Dr. Sami.
 We’d be happy to help!

-Whether it is porcelain veneers or metal-free crowns, Dr. Sami prides himself in his ability to custom tailor and naturally enhance the overall features and appearance of your teeth to help meet your individual goals, desires and personality.
+Whether using porcelain veneers or metal-free porcelain crowns, Dr. Sami prides himself in his ability to custom tailor and naturally enhance the overall features and appearance of your teeth to blend naturally with your facial characteristics and personality.
 We do not believe in a “one size fits all” solution, which typically results in bulky, opaque life-less appearing dental restorations.
-Utilizing the services of an experienced ceramist and only the most modern materials and techniques available, Dr. Sami is able to create porcelain veneers and metal-free crowns, applying customized shading techniques and translucencies, to give you a much more natural appearance.
+Working with a master ceramist and only the most modern & up-to-date materials and techniques available, Dr. Sami is able to create stunning life-like porcelain restorations utilizing individual custom shading techniques and translucencies to give your smile makeover a much more natural appearance.

 Our patients are always amazed at not only how beautiful their new smiles are, but also at how natural and undetectable they appear.

 What do you mean by “same day dentistry” or “same day crowns”?